 To make the Katsu Sando:

-Place the flour in a wide bowl, beat together the eggs in another bowl, and place the panko in a third bowl.
+- Place the flour in a wide bowl, beat together the eggs in another bowl, and place the panko in a third bowl.

-Coat a cutlet thoroughly in the flour, then the egg.
+- Coat a cutlet thoroughly in the flour, then the egg.
 Allow the excess to drip off, then completely coat on all sides with the panko.
 Repeat with remaining cutlets.

-Serve the Katsu Sando immediately or refrigerate in an airtight container for up to a day.
+- Cut the sandwiches in half and serve the Katsu Sando immediately or refrigerate in an airtight container for up to a day.